-- When it's in Trouble: Visible mildew, powdery or fuzzy
+- Signs of a Problem: Visible mildew, powdery or fuzzy

-- When it's Thriving: Continual deepening of pumpkin color and healthy leaves
+- Signs of a Healthy Plant: Continual deepening of pumpkin color and healthy leaves

 Starting Pumpkins From Seed

-Purchase pumpkin seeds from a reputable nursery or order them online, and plant them in the ground when there is no risk of frost in the spring.
-Plant the seeds at a depth of 1 inch or less, following the directions for the specific variety chosen.
-Seeds sprout quickly but be careful not to overwater, as that can cause them to rot.
-It is better to cover them with dirt and give them a good soaking until the plant emerges from the soil.
+Purchase pumpkin seeds from a reputable nursery or order them online, and sow them in the ground when there is no risk of frost in the spring.
+Sow the seeds at a depth of 1 inch or less, following the directions for the specific cultivar chosen.
+Seeds sprout quickly, but be careful not to overwater, as that can cause them to rot.
+It is better to cover them with soil and give them a good soaking until the plant emerges from the soil.